caleb-cox/commando-hacker-witch/README.md

 Characters with a Witch attribute of 1 or higher have access to spells.
 Spells can be found or bought.
 These spells must first be transferred to a character's personal spell book before they can be used.
 To cast a spell from the book, the character has to make a roll versus the DL of the spell.
 If successful, their Mana pool is reduced by the amount listed for the spell.

 ### Mana regeneration
-A character gets back their full Mana pool for a good night's sleep and receives Mana equal to their Witch attribute for one hour of meditation.
+A character gets back their full Mana pool for a good night's sleep.

 ### Casting Spells
 In order to cast spells a character needs at least Witch level 1.
 The range of all spells is the line of sight if the spell description does not say otherwise.